baijianyang/starter-academic/content/authors/admin/_index.md

   url: https://www.purdue.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include applied machine learing, big data and cybersecurity.
+bio: My research interests include applied machine learning, big data and cybersecurity.

 # Interests to show in About widget
 interests: